 Three Hot Neighborhoods in Redwood City

-Demand for housing in Redwood City has been growing over the past few years and we don't think that demand is going anywhere anytime soon.
-Redwood City is right in the heart of Silicon Valley and is still an affordable place to buy a home.
+Demand for single family homes in Redwood City has been growing over the years and we don't think it’s going anywhere anytime soon.
+Redwood City is right in the heart of Silicon Valley and is still, comparatively, an affordable place to buy a home.
 So whether you're thinking of moving down to the Peninsula to start a family or just want to live in a city that's close to work, Redwood City might be the spot for you.

 Location & Commute

 Redwood City is truly in the heart of the Bay and Silicon Valley.
 It's 20+/- miles to San Francisco or San Jose.
 And if you're not familiar with the area it's also just within a few hours drive to many California attractions like Lake Tahoe, Napa Valley, or Yosemite.

 Redwood City is a great location for couples, where one works in San Francisco and one in the South Bay — it's a compromise where both may have a short commute, but neither will have a 40+ mile commute.
 There are also a growing number of job opportunities in Redwood City and San Mateo, which would cut commute time significantly.
 Also, if there is an employment change in the future, the odds are you might end up working in SF or the South Bay, so you're at a safe distance from both.

 Prices in Redwood City have risen is past years, but it is still less expensive than Palo Alto, Menlo Park, and San Carlos.
 For example, take the average sale price in each area in 2018.